Skjoldrun/Skjoldrun.github.io/docs/csharp/alertmails-oulook-html-template.md

 I wanted to have the parameters to be optional to let the user not have to worry about them, as long as he/she doesn't needs them.

 The other Methods then differ in not using the HTML template and only send plain text messages to keep the mail as light as possible.

+The method `TrySendMessage(...)` tries to send the mail, but calls a utility class to write the message to the local windows eventLog if sending it as a mail fails.

 ## Spam prevention